greco-project/pvcompare/docs/basic_usage.rst

 Define your own components and parameters
 =========================================

 *pvcompare* provides you with templates and default parameters for your simulations.
-You can find three basic electricity sector and sector coupled scenarios in ``examples/example_user_inputs/``.
+You can find three basic scenarios (for the electricity sector, sector coupled system and a reference for the sector coupled system) in ``examples/example_user_inputs/``.
 A full description of the parameters and default values can be found in the section :ref:`parameters`.
 However, you can also define your own energy system, choose different parameters and/or change the settings.